 For questions about OnePath, call 1-866-888-0660.
 OnePath is available Monday through Friday from 8:30 am to 8:00 pm ET.

 All it takes is for you and your eligible patients to complete the downloadable OnePath Start Form.

 2. Patient Support Manager

-A Patient Support Manager initiates a benefits investigation and helps provide information about the prior authorization process (if applicable) and financial assistance options (if needed).
+A Patient Support Manager initiates a benefits investigation and helps provide information about the prior authorization process to your office (if applicable) and financial assistance options (if needed).

 3. Product access and support